Downtown Oakland

 Detail of the Romanesque Revival Tribune Tower.
 The building serves as a quintessential Oakland landmark, timepiece, and navigation aid, as its unique green roof and massive red neon sign and clock can be seen for miles.

 Downtown Oakland is the central business district of Oakland, California, United States.
 It is located roughly bounded by both the Oakland Estuary and Interstate 880 on the southwest, Interstate 980 on the northwest, Grand Avenue on the northeast, and Lake Merritt on the east.

 The Downtown Oakland area is sometimes expanded to refer to the industrial and residential Jack London Square and Jack London warehouse district areas, the Lakeside Apartments District, which are a largely residential neighborhood on the west side of Lake Merritt, the Civic Center district, Chinatown, and the south end of Oakland's Broadway Auto Row, an area along Broadway which has historically been used by car dealers and automobile repair shops.
 While many consider these areas outside of downtown proper, they are generally considered more geographically proximate to Downtown Oakland than to East Oakland, North Oakland or to West Oakland and are thus sometimes associated with Downtown Oakland.
 In the 21st century, during and after the COVID-19 pandemic, Downtown Oakland experienced a significant exodus of businesses.

+According to Point2Homes.com, using U.S. Census Bureau data, Downtown Oakland has over 5,000 residents.